 The laser spot has a 0.08mm diameter and a carving precision of 0.01mm.
-The xTool also has a 16-pixel high-resolution camera, 500dpi image resolution, real-time preview, auto-focus adjustment, and AI camera information.
-This is great for lining up your projects and using scrap pieces of material.
+The xTool also has a 16-pixel high-resolution camera, 500dpi image resolution, real-time preview, auto-focus adjustment, and an ai system with AI camera information.
+This is great for lining up your projects, batch processing, and using scrap pieces of material.

 Design within the control software called xTool Creative Space (XCS).
 This is a free program to use! (more on XCS below).
 You may find the download for this software here.

 The most notable difference between the 5W and 10W models are the speed of the machines and the maximum material thickness the laser can cut in a single pass.
 As you would expect, the 10W is both faster and can cut thicker materials being it has a stronger laser.
 The 5W can cut up to 4mm thickness while the 10W can cut up to 10mm in a single pass.

 USAGE STATS: The xTool does create a hum but it is actually quieter functioning than my Cricut or Silhouette when running.
 There are some smells, most notable from cutting acrylic or engraving wood.
 Proper ventilation made both bearable and barely a concern.